Nissan Juke: Infiniti ESQ

 Beginning in 2014, the Juke has been sold in China as the Infiniti ESQ.
 Debuted at 2014 Chengdu Auto Show, it is based on the pre-facelift Juke Nismo with its upgraded suspension, aero enhancements and 18-inch wheels.
-It uses the turbocharged 1.6-liter four-cylinder engine with 147 kW.
+It uses the turbocharged 1.6-litre four-cylinder engine with 147 kW.

 As of 2016, the ESQ is the only Infiniti model not to have a name beginning with the letter Q.